EnChiSu/Data-Computation-Analysis-and-Visualization-Using-R/Project 1/README.md

 ## Description
-In the project, we use truncated normal to generate random numbers, which is more efficient than the traditional one.
+In the project, I use the rejection method to generate random numbers using truncated normal as envelope, which is more efficient than using uniform distribution as envelope.
 You can find the R code and step by step explanation in the files above.